codatio/codat-docs/docs/payables/_unlink-connection.md

 ## Deauthorize a connection

-If your customer wants to revoke their approval and sever the connection to their accounting software, use the <a href={props.endpointlink}>Unlink connection</a> endpoint.
+If your customer wants to revoke their approval and sever the connection to their accounting software, use the <a href={props.endpointlink} target="_blank">Unlink connection</a> endpoint.

 You can [learn more](/auth-flow/optimize/connection-management) about connection management best practices and see how you can provide this functionality in your app's UI.